 Prerequisite: Successful completion of Regents Algebra I and Living Environment.
-Students must have a strong desire to do research projects.
+Students must have a strong desire to do research projects as this is a prerequisite to an advanced class and contains rigorous curriculum designed for intrinsically motivated students.

-This full year course follows the same general outline as Introduction to Research, but students meet during the extra help period or a free period to review procedures and scientific methodologies used by researchers.
-Students will be required to submit their project into the William Floyd Annual STEM Symposium.
+This full year course follows the same general outline as Introduction to Research, but students meet during an assigned period to review procedures and scientific methodologies used by researchers.
+Students must be responsible and able to manage time appropriately as students are required to devote time to working independently outside of the allotted classroom time.
+Students will be given the option to participate in science research competitions and publish their findings in scientific journals.